 - Severance Pay.
 No severance would be paid to the NEO. - Annual Performance Pay Plan.
-Prorated payment, if any, would be paid to the NEO as a result of normal retirement. - Restricted Stock.
+Participation is continued for the full year of separation and at the existing participation level at separation; however, any payments are made at the time all other participants receive payment and only if our performance yields a payment under the terms of the plan.
+These payments usually occur no later than the end of February in the year following the plan year. - Restricted Stock.
 Any restricted stock holdings would vest upon the date of normal retirement.
-Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2007 table. - Stock Options.
+Restricted stock holdings information can be found in the Outstanding Equity Awards at Fiscal Year End 2008 table. - Stock Options.
 The NEO will be granted retention of their outstanding option awards.
-The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreement and any vested options will not expire until 10 years from the grant award date. - Performance Unit Program.
+The unvested awards will continue to vest per the vesting schedule outlined in their stock option agreements and any vested options will not expire until 10 years from the grant award date. - Performance Units.
 The NEO will participate on a pro-rated basis for any Performance Unit Program cycles that have not been completed at the time of the NEO's normal retirement.
 These payments, if earned, are paid out and the NEO would receive payments at the same time as other participants, which is usually no later than March following the close of the cycle. - Nonqualified Plans.
-Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2007 Nonqualified Deferred Compensation table.
+Under all circumstances, the NEO is entitled to any vested benefits under the applicable nonqualified plans as shown in the 2008 Nonqualified Deferred Compensation table.
 Refer to the Resignation section for more information on Nonqualified Plans. - Health Benefits.
 The NEO would not be eligible for the \$12,000 credit as they would be age 65 or older at the time of normal retirement.